header nlr why

 When we talk about being patient-centered, systems thinkers, and engaged experts, nurse leader rounding checks every box.
 It fosters meaningful connection, deepens our understanding of our patients' experiences, and by sharing what we learn, it can help us improve as a system.

-Who will be required to round?
+Who is required to round?

 At U of U Health, inpatient nurse leaders from Huntsman Cancer Hospital (HCH), Neilsen Rehab Hospital (NRH), University Hospital (UN), and University Orthopaedic Center (UOC) are required to round.